clokey/PublicCode/README.md

 ##MacOSXVirtualSerialPort

 A Mac OS X 10.7 only application, that wraps the socat commandline tool, and creates a virtual serial port pair, useful for testing embedded device code without having the device present.

+##bushey_monitor

+A python script to interact with twitter and a Digi international ConnectPort X4 to report indoor and outdoor temperatures.